ryan258/ideaforge/README.md

 1. Start at The Crucible: Enter your own idea or generate one with AI.
 2. Move to The Mold: Create personas for your target audience.
-3. (Coming Soon) Explore idea directions in The Forge.
+3. Explore idea directions in The Forge.
 4. Explore and select idea directions in The Forge.
-5. (Basic structure ready) Refine your idea in The Anvil.
+5. Refine your idea with AI and persona feedback in The Anvil.
 6. (Basic structure ready) Generate social media content in The Workshop.
 7. (Basic structure ready) Add final touches in The Finishing Touch.